ulthiel/Champ/Readme.md

 For the construction of the rational Cherednik algebra in CHAMP you can take as base ring R any K-algebra that can be defined in Magma, where K is the base field of the reflection group W, and as parameters you can take any t and maps c with values in R. In particular, you can work with generic parameters, generic parameters on a, say, hyperplane, or special parameters taking values in your base field K. You have complete freedom.

-[Ginzburg-Guay-Opdam-Rouquier](https://arxiv.org/abs/math/0212036) considered a Fourier transform on the c-parameter space which makes some expressions in the parameters much simpler (such as equations for the Calogero-Moser hyperplanes).
+[Ginzburg-Guay-Opdam-Rouquier](https://arxiv.org/abs/math/0212036) considered a Fourier transform on the c-parameter space which makes some expressions in the parameters much simpler (such as equations for the Calogero–Moser hyperplanes).
 I will refer to these as *k-parameters*.
 While the c-parameters by Etingof-Ginzburg are indexed by conjugacy classes of reflections, the k-parameters have a double index: the first indexes an orbit [H] of reflection hyperplanes, the second is an index between 0 and |W<sub>H</sub>|-1, where W<sub>H</sub> is the stabilizer of a representative of [H].
 Of course, in the end the number of parameters is the same.
 By default, CHAMP uses k-parameters.

 The following examples should make all of the above discussion clear.